 \section{Discussion}

-This paper advocates for a new physically motivated definition of homogeneity scale based on PV measurements.
-As described in Sec.~\ref{SDSS}, the transition to homogeneity is identified with the scale $R_H$ at which the average parallel components of the peculiar velocities of pairs of galaxies transition from correlated to anti-correlated, corresponding to the zero crossing of $\Psi_{\parallel}(R_H)=0$.
-This definition has a few key advantages: like the correlation dimension $D_2$ (see Eq.\eqref{corr_dim}) used in many previous works and measured from galaxy positions, it does not require the definition of a mean density, which has the additional perk of making it agnostic to the value of $H_0$.
-Unlike $D_2$ and the mean scaled counts, $\mathcal{N}_R$, however, it is insensitive to and hence not degenerate with the tracer's galaxy bias.
+This paper advocates a new choice of threshold to define the transition to statistical homogeneity based on PV measurements.
+As discussed in Sec.~\ref{velcohscalsec}, this can be identified with the scale $R_v$ at which the average parallel component of the peculiar velocities of galaxy pairs transitions from correlated to anti-correlated, corresponding to the zero crossing $\Psi_{\parallel}(R_v)=0$, and the change in slope of $R\Psi_\perp$.
+Indeed, this roughly corresponds to the scale at which the evolution of the correlation dimension $D_2$ and the scaling of the bulk in spheres $\partial_R \log{\mathcal{B}_R}$ become proportional, as shown in Fig.~\ref{RatioD/S}.

+This definition has several key advantages.
+Unlike the scale $R_\rho$ measured from the correlation dimension $D_2$ and the mean scaled counts $\mathcal{N}_R$, it is insensitive to (and therefore not degenerate with) the galaxy bias.
+Furthermore, unlike $R_\rho$, the numerical value of $R_v$ is largely unaffected by the specific location and amplitude of the BAO peak, as demonstrated in Fig.~\ref{Rrhovcomparison}.

-Let us now compare the properties of the homogeneity scale definition given in this work to that evaluated from a $1\%$ threshold in the correlation dimension.
-To distinguish the two, let us indicate the former as $R_{v}$ and the latter as $R_{\rho}$.
-It is well known that $R_\rho$ evolves with the redshift \citep{Ntelis:2017nrj,Avila:2021mbj}, as one would naively expect from the redshift dependence of the correlation function $\xi(r)$ in Eq.~\eqref{numb_count}.
-Interestingly enough, however, the zero crossing of $\mathcal{S}(R)$ occurs at roughly the same scale at all redshifts.
-This can be easily understood by looking at Eqs.~\eqref{gorskicon},\eqref{Mateparam} and the theoretical estimator for $\Psi_\parallel$ in Eq.~\eqref{psipar}.
-Indeed, in the linear regime, redshift evolution can contribute only a global scaling of the amplitude of the power spectrum $P(k)$ and the prefactors $H^2f^2a^2$.
-This overall normalization cannot significantly change the location of the peak in $R \mathcal{B}_R$, but only its amplitude, as clearly shown in the left panel of Fig.~\ref{hom_scale}.
-We therefore speculate that, once measured and hence calibrated at some redshift, the scale of the zero crossing of $\mathcal{S}(R)$ also functions as a standard ruler.
+It is well known that $R_\rho$ evolves with redshift \citep{Ntelis:2017nrj,Avila:2021mbj}, as one would expect from the non-trivial redshift dependence of $\sigma_R$ and its specific numerical value.
+Interestingly, however, the zero crossing of $\mathcal{S}(R)$ occurs at approximately the same comoving scale at all redshifts.
+This can be understood by considering Eqs.~\eqref{gorskicon}, \eqref{Mateparam} and the theoretical estimator for $\Psi_\parallel$ in Eq.~\eqref{psipar}.
+In the linear regime, the redshift evolution contributes only an overall rescaling of the amplitude of the power spectrum $P(k)$ (in comoving Fourier scales $h/$Mpc) through the growth factor $D(z)$ and the prefactors $H^2 f^2 a^2$.
+This overall normalization cannot significantly change the location of the peak in $R\mathcal{B}_R$, but only its amplitude, as illustrated in Fig.~\ref{hom_scale}.